 If your tile shower is in good condition, you can save money by regrouting it instead of replacing it.
 Regrouting removes the old, discolored, or cracked grout and replaces it with fresh grout.
 It costs around $800 for the average shower.

-It is very common in bathroom renovations to find mold beneath the surface.
+It is very common in these renovations to find mold beneath the surface.
 This must be fixed before installing the new fixtures and materials.
 Mold remediation starts at around $500 for the average shower.

 If your bathroom is old, you may find there was water damage beneath the shower or floor.
 This must be repaired before the new fixtures and materials can be installed.
 Damage repair costs around $250 for a small bathroom leak repair and gets more expensive the longer the leak goes on.